ichortower/Nightshade/docs/README.md

     to adjust in concert.
 * Add a preview toggle button for the colorizer, to allow you to quickly a/b test a set of changes.
+* Find a good way to open Nightshade's menu from within GMCM, instead of the little text blurb telling you about it.

 A feature I would like to add, in an ideal world (don't count on it):